proffranciscofernando/titanic_survival_prediction/README.md

 ## Overview

-This project showcases a machine learning pipeline built with Scikit-Learn to predict passenger survival on the Titanic.
-It encompasses data preprocessing, model training, hyperparameter optimisation using Grid Search with cross-validation, and an interactive interface for making predictions based on user input.
+This project is about a machine learning pipeline built with Scikit-Learn to predict passenger survival on the Titanic.
+It includes data preprocessing, model training, hyperparameter optimisation using Grid Search with cross-validation, and an interactive interface for making predictions based on user input.

 Note: The project includes two versions of the main notebook: